DenWav/EctoTokens/extending.md

 }
 ```

 Here we have a List of Integers the user must define.
-We state that the List needs to have at least item in it in the
+We state that the List needs to have at least one item in it in
-`validate()` method.
+the `validate()` method.
 For this `ActionConfig` our YAML now looks like this:

 ```yaml
 actions: